-- 4. Yard signs on any property lot developed with a residential use cannot exceed 12 square feet in total area, with no single sign exceeding 4 square feet in area and a height of 4 feet.
+- 4. Yard signs on any lot developed with a residential use cannot exceed 12 square feet in total area, with no single sign exceeding 4 square feet in area and a height of 4 feet.
 (To be advertised up to 16 square feet in total area). - 5.
-For non-residential uses in any zoning district, temporary minor building mounted signs, to include signs attached to a fence, wall, existing freestanding sign or other similar accessory structures, are allowed, not to exceed 24 square feet in total area per lot., with no single sign exceeding 12 square feet in area.
-(To be advertised up to 32 square feet in total area, and to limit the maximum size of a single sign to 24 square feet). - 6.
-Window signs for any approved non-residential use are allowed if the total of all signs at a given establishment does not cover more than 30 percent of the total area of the window in which the signs are located.
+For non-residential uses, including public uses as defined in Article 20, minor building mounted signs are permitted as follows: - A. For non-residential uses located on a lot with frontage on a major thoroughfare, minor signs are allowed, not to exceed 40 square feet in total sign area per lot, with no single sign exceeding 24 square feet in size, to include a single freestanding sign, with a maximum height of 4 feet.
+(To be advertised up to 50 square feet in total sign area and a maximum height of 6 feet in height). - B. For all other non-residential uses, building mounted minor signs, to include signs attached to a fence, wall, existing freestanding sign or other similar accessory structures, are allowed, not to exceed 24 square feet in total area per lot.
+For purposes of this provision, building mounted signs may include signs attached to a fence, wall, existing freestanding sign or other similar accessory structure.
+(To be advertised up to 32 square feet in total sign area, to include the option of a single freestanding sign with maximum height of 4 feet, and to limit the maximum size of a single sign to 24 square feet for non-residential land uses). - 6.
+Window signs for any non-residential use are allowed if the total of all signs at a given establishment does not cover more than 30 percent of the total area of the window in which the signs are located.
 (12-103.3.
 K) - 7.
-For non-residential uses located in a commercial or industrial district, a single A-frame sign not to exceed 6 square feet in area and a height of 3 feet, is allowed.
-The sign may only be displayed during business hours and must be located within 25 feet of the entrance of the building that provides access to the use and cannot impede pedestrian or vehicular traffic.
+For non-residential uses, including public uses as defined in Article 20, located in a commercial or industrial district, a single A-frame sign not to exceed 6 16 square feet in area and a height of 3 4 feet, is allowed.
+The sign may only be displayed during business hours and must be located within 25 feet of the a building or vehicular entrance of the building that provides access to the use, and cannot impede pedestrian or vehicular traffic.